criccomini/cnr.sh/_essays/2022-06-13-how-to-plan-work-for-infrastructure-team.md

 The rest of this post is the (edited) email that I sent the manager.
 Everything here can (and should) be adjusted, but the structure presented below is a reasonable starting point.
 If it resonates with you and you want more, I highly recommend [Will Larson](https://lethain.com/)'s book, [_An Elegant Puzzle_](https://www.amazon.com/dp/B07QYCHJ7V).

-_Context: My data infrastructure team was about 6 people (including 2 site reliability engineers (SREs)) at the time.
-Total company size was probably 300 people or so.
+_Context: My data infrastructure team was about 6 people (including 2 site reliability engineers (SREs)).
+The company had roughly 300 people.
 We were using JIRA as our ticketing system and a loose Agile/Scrum planning methodology.
 We had 2-week sprints and both quarterly and yearly planning._

 ---